ArshiBansal/Job_portal_webpage/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the repository, create a new branch, and submit a pull request with your improvements.

-## 📜 License
-This project is open-source and available under the [MIT License](LICENSE).

-## 📧 Contact
-For any questions or suggestions, feel free to reach out via [GitHub Issues](https://github.com/ArshiBansal/Job_portal_webpage/issues).